 Quiet in the crate, goes to the bathroom outside, starting to be playful & loves to go on walks :) I really don't think he is 15 either.
 More so 5-8 years old.

 His adoption fee is $50.
 He has been neutered, vaccinated, microchipped & had a recent dental cleaning.
+He has a heart murmur & takes a pill for this easily in meat or cheese twice a day :)

 Let us know if you're interested in meeting this handsome dude :)